mlflow/mlp-regression-template/README.md

 ### Jupyter

 1. Launch the Jupyter Notebook environment via the `jupyter notebook` command.
-2. Open `notebooks/jupyter.ipynb` in the Jupyter Notebook environment.
+2. Open and run the `notebooks/jupyter.ipynb` Notebook in the Jupyter environment.

 ### Command-Line Interface (CLI)